Introduction

 A table is usually the best default because it is compact and easy to scan.

-But not every meeting needs the same action format.
-If the meeting produces a high volume of tasks across teams, grouped action sections may work better, such as Product, Design, Marketing, and Operations.
+If the meeting produces a high volume of tasks across teams, grouped action sections may work better.
+For example:

 The important thing is consistency.
 The more often the team sees the same action structure after a meeting, the less effort it takes to interpret the output.
-That consistency is part of what speeds follow-through.

 A simple meeting action items template you can reuse